 - 2.9.1 Abbreviations shall be used on aeronautical charts whenever they are appropriate. - 2.9.2 Where applicable, abbreviations shall be selected from the Procedures for Air Navigation Services

-ICAO Abbreviations and Codes (Doc 8400) or as defined in CAR DEF
+ICAO Abbreviations and Codes (Doc 8400) or as defined in CAR DEF a chart would be obscured.

 2.10 Political boundaries